This blog is now transforming into a new formula after a few years of silence.

 She discovered that many preparations consist of a few simple steps and what really counts is the use of fresh and excellent quality products.

-She graduated in graphic design and was impressed by the colors and scents that Italian cuisine always incorporates.
+With a degree in graphic design, she was impressed by the colors and scents that Italian cuisine always incorporates.
 Her curiosity and desire to learn and experience have made Colleen an excellent cook and a good photographer of dishes.

 Today Colleen and my son live near Boston and I go to visit them for long periods.
 Our harmony, thanks to the food, has made us close.
 Today I have learned to juggle with Italian recipes and American ingredients and she, starting from simple Italian preparations, has learned to adapt them to her American culture and experience.
 The results are dishes that are sometimes fast but always take from that part of the knowledge acquired in Italy linked to respect for the ingredients and the search for quality and the constant use of fresh elements starting from vegetables.